 Your Guide Forward

-Our Risk & Accounting Advisory team regularly interprets and offers guidance on federal financial assistance so clients understand their award eligibility and requirements.
+Our Risk & Accounting Advisory team regularly interprets and offers guidance on federal financial assistance, so clients understand their award eligibility and requirements.
 We also have the industry insight and experience to act as an independent source of knowledge and practical advice for our clients.
-For further information on Build America, Build America guidance, please get in touch with one of our advisors today.
+For further information on Build America, Buy America guidance, please get in touch with one of our advisors today.